-From April 2023, OPUS will be a National Portfolio Organisation (NPO) with Arts Council England (ACE), supporting the core development of OPUS and its strands of work.
+OPUS became a National Portfolio Organisation (NPO) with Arts Council England (ACE) in April 2023, supporting the core development of OPUS and its strands of work.

 Our current practice

 Our practice is born from European partnerships, led by the inspirational Musique & Santé in France.
 This ground-breaking European Commission funded partnership, leading to a transfer of innovation to OPUS, is inspired by the French governmental agreement which declares a patient's fundamental right of access to culture as part of their healthcare journey.